 - Make sure your apricots are soft and not too tough.
 If they aren’t soft you can soak them in boiling water before using them to soften them up or add a little extra milk when processing.

-- Your hands may get sticky when rolling them but if you just keep your hands a little damp, it will make the process much easier.
+- Your hands may get sticky when rolling your apricot bliss balls but if you just keep your hands a little damp, it will make the process much easier.

 - If the mixture is too wet, add a little more coconut or almond meal to dry it out.